Ayushjangid34/DailyExpenseSharingApplicationCONVIN/README.md

 # CONCVIN.AI ASSIGNMENT

 ## Description
 This repository contains the backend project that was an assignment from COVIN.AI.
 It is a Daily Expense Sharing Application, which allows us to split our daily expenses among users using different split methods based on percentages, equal shares, or exact amounts.
-The repository includes index.js, which serves as the entry point for the project (i.e., the server).
-Additionally, there is an SQL.sql file that we can use while setting up the MySQL database.
-Integration test cases are written in the integration.test.js file.
+The repository includes [`index.js`](index.js ), which serves as the entry point for the project (i.e., the server).
+Additionally, there is a [`MySQL.sql`](MySQL.sql ) file that we can use while setting up the MySQL database.
+Integration test cases are written in the [`./__tests__/integration.test.js`](./__tests__/integration.test.js ), file.

 ## Features